blackrock/aladdinsdk/README.md

 AladdinSDK provides an API client `AladdinAPI` which wraps over OpenAPI generated python client code based on Aladdin Graph API's swagger specifications.

+APIs are made available via plugins that can be installed as any other python package using `pip`.
+For more details on how these are built, refer [aladdinsdk-plugin-builder](https://github.com/blackrock/aladdinsdk-plugin-builder) project.

 The API client provides the following capabilities:
 - Authentication: Using Basic Auth or OAuth
 - Input parameter validation using pydantic